Hero-image-desktop (1)

 Making an entrance

-No Great House would be complete without a grand staircase, and so customers will be led to the new Beauty Services Suites past walls clad in bronze flutes before descending stairs built in sumptuous Golden Spider marble with brass inlay.
+no Great House would be complete without a grand staircase, and so customers will be led to the new Beauty Services Suites past walls clad in bronze flutes before decending stairs built in sumptuous Golden Spider marble with brass inlay.
 Beneath, the Acanthus motif taken from the heritage columns has been reinterpreted as a striking floor pattern.
 Suspended over the double height ceiling hangs a contemporary interpretation of a chandelier made up of six pairs of back-to-back digital screens which will live stream masterclasses taking place in the Beauty Service Suites.
-This floor also houses a collection of private treatment rooms, decorated in soothing tones of blush with ribbed timber panelling and marble architraves.
+This floor also houses a collection of private treatment rooms, decorated in soothing tones of blush with ribbed timber panelling and marble architraves